-If San Diego police or prosecutors suspect that a crime was committed as part of a gang activity, they may add a gang enhancement to the charges.
+If San Diego County police or prosecutors suspect that a crime was committed as part of a gang activity, they may add a gang enhancement to the charges.
 While this is not a charge in itself, it will drastically increase the consequences of any charges you are already facing.
-If you have been accused of any type of gang affiliation crime, it is critical you contact a top San Diego criminal lawyer as soon as possible.
+If you have been accused of any type of gang-related crime, it is critical you contact a top San Diego gang enhancement attorney as soon as possible.

-As soon as you have been arrested for a gang crime in San Diego, call (760) 643-4050 OR (858) 486-3024 to schedule a free initial consultation with San Diego gang crimes lawyer Peter M. Liss.
+As soon as you have been arrested for a gang-related crime in San Diego, call (760) 643-4050 or (858) 486-3024 to schedule a free consultation with at the criminal defense law firm of Peter M. Liss. to schedule a free initial consultation with San Diego gang crimes lawyer Peter M. Liss.

 Creative Commons Image by Mr Samuel Body